Get insider access

 Our Verdict

 The HiFiMan Edition XS are excellent for neutral sound.
-They have a very neutral sound profile that's suitable for a variety of audio content.
-Thanks to their open-back design, they have an outstanding passive soundstage performance that seems immersive, wide, and natural.
+They have a very neutral sound profile that's suitable for a variety of audio content, although fans of big EDM kicks might find they lack a little thump and punch.
+Their open-back design gives them an outstanding passive soundstage performance that seems immersive, wide, and natural.
 They also reproduce sound very consistently and have a comfortable fit suitable for long listening sessions.

 Pros